-You want to promote your product or service with Facebook Ads, but don't know how to get started?
-No problem, in this article Sven Scheuerle will show you how to run your first campaign and reach your target audience with Facebook Ads.
+Do you want to promote your product or service with Facebook Ads but you're not sure how to get started?
+It's simple - Sven Scheuerle shows you in this guide how to run your first campaign and reach your target audience with Facebook Ads.

 The number of active Facebook users in 2020 amounts to almost two billion.
 This makes Facebook one of the most popular social media networks worldwide.

 As an entrepreneur, this factor naturally plays into your hands when it comes to placing Facebook Ads.
 Plenty of personal details are also shared on Facebook, helping you as a company to better target your advertising.